-In Glasgow, moving costs usually follow the hours on the job, shaped by access, van size and movers, not the distance travelled.
+In Glasgow, moving costs usually follow the hours on the job, shaped by access, van size and the number of movers, not the distance travelled.
+If you are budgeting a move, this is usually what matters most.

-Moves take longer when the van can’t park close, when there are stairs or long internal corridors, or when building rules limit lift use or require loading bay bookings.
+Moves take longer when the van cannot park close, when there are stairs or long internal corridors, or when building rules limit lift use or require loading-bay bookings.
 Short journeys can still cost more than expected if the carry distance is long or if the crew must wait for access windows.

 What affects moving costs in Glasgow